MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 6. Onboard cloud hybrid search service application.

-***Can I connect multiple Cloud hybrid search service applications to the same Office 365 organization?***
+***Can I connect multiple Cloud hybrid search service applications to the same Microsoft 365 organization?***

 Companies have SharePoint Farms across different geographical locations.
-Having Cloud SSA across geographical locations and connecting them to the same Office 365 organization is supported.
-Cloud SSA provides the ability to crawl and parse on-premises content, and process and index it in single Office 365 organization that these Cloud SSA farms are connected to.
+Having Cloud SSA across geographical locations and connecting them to the same Microsoft 365 organization is supported.
+Cloud SSA provides the ability to crawl and parse on-premises content, and process and index it in single Microsoft 365 organization that these Cloud SSA farms are connected to.

-It is important to note that each Cloud SSA farm must only crawl unique content (for example, crawling the same source content from multiple Cloud SSA farms connected to the same Office 365 organization **is not supported**).
+It is important to note that each Cloud SSA farm must only crawl unique content (for example, crawling the same source content from multiple Cloud SSA farms connected to the same Microsoft 365 organization **is not supported**).

 > [!TIP]
 > The name of the content source in SharePoint on-premises is included in the managed property "ContentSource".
 If you name the content sources in your different farms uniquely, you can identify the content source by name in queries.
 If you use the default "Local SharePoint Sites" you will have to find another way to segregate your content.